calcbench/python_api_client/README.rst

 The client returns data in Pandas DataFrames.

-To install the client using pip use:
+To install the client with pip use:

     pip install git+git://github.com/calcbench/python_api_client.git